 - Must be enrolled in a minimum of 6 credits between spring/summer

 - Must stay enrolled in a minimum of 6 credits between spring/summer or risk losing the entire amount awarded beyond the annual maximum

 If you have any questions please contact the Office of Financial Aid.

-The IRS DRT (Data Retrieval Tool) is currently unavailable.
-As an alternative you may manually provide the requested financial information from copies of your tax returns.
+The IRS DRT (Data Retrieval Tool) is now available.
+As an alternative you may manually provide the requested financial information from the IRS.
 Feel free to contact the Office of Financial Aid for assistance at 810.762.3444.

 High school students applying as first-time freshmen now have access to more scholarship funds to help pay for their respected UM-Flint education.
 Instantly available to motivated students with strong academic records, our newly expanded Freshmen Merit Scholarship program offers awards ranging up to $7,000 a year, with limited full-ride awards available.

 Avoid paying other companies for loan services that your assigned federal student loan servicer will assist you with for free!